Mikeeetrue/pt_config_changer/readme.md

 ## How to use backup script
 1. ensure that in your .env file BACKUP_PATH var is set to you backup location and it is writable for user from which cron is run
 2. add to cron with crontab -e ` */1 * * * * (cd /path/to/pt_config_changer/ && php -f backup_pt_datafile.php) ` (make sure you've changed /path/to/ to appropriate path)

+## How to update the project
+1. Execute ` git pull && composer update` in script's dir.

+## In case of any issues
+1. Try to update.
+Maybe new version is available which fixes your issues.
+2. If section 1 doesn't work than calm down and drink coffee.
+Start hoping that author will fix the issue soon.